 You begin to explore different methods of communication through the introduction of drawing skills and the sketchbook as a tool for recording and communicating information.
 The application of drawing skills into portfolio presentation techniques is explored, both manually and through computer software programmes.
 Communication of product management information through Computer Aided Manufacture (CAM) is introduced.

 You are encouraged to take a more experimental and individual approach to their design work, challenging perceived notions of design and cutting and presenting fresh perspectives.
+The unit enables you to start to consider your identity as a designer and begin to formulate an individual aesthetic and approach to design, which will inform their future design practice.

 Cut to Suit